-A school official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including safety and security and health staff); a person or company with whom the University has contracted as its agent to act or provide a service instead of using University employees or officials (such as an attorney, auditor, consultant, volunteer, or collection agent), the person is under the direct control of the University, and the person is subject to the same conditions governing the use and redisclosure of education records that apply to other school officials; a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
-Upon request, the University also discloses education records without a student’s consent to officials of another school in which a student seeks or intends to enroll.
+A school official is a person employed by the university in an administrative, supervisory, academic or research, or support staff position (including safety and security and health staff); a person or company with whom the university has contracted as its agent to act or provide a service instead of using university employees or officials (such as an attorney, auditor, consultant, volunteer or collection agent), the person is under the direct control of the university, and the person is subject to the same conditions governing the use and disclosure of education records that apply to other school officials; a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+Upon request, the university also discloses education records without a student’s consent to officials of another school in which a student seeks or intends to enroll.

 Family Policy Compliance Office